tilt-dev/company/donations/README.md

 If you have been designated Donation Deputy for the month, do the following in the specified order:

-- Create a Clubhouse story with [this template](), filling out the fields, and in particular, proposing a candidate donation organization.
+- Create a Clubhouse story with [this template](https://app.clubhouse.io/windmill/stories/new?template_id=5e6169e7-8349-48e6-a10f-693f96f3daf7), filling out the fields, and in particular, proposing a candidate donation organization.
-- Share the story with other Tilters, discussing the proposal.
-Consider pinging people in the story, in Slack, or discussing it during a company meeting.
-- Get Nick and/or Dan B to indicate their final approval in the story with a comment.
 - Close the story when the tasks in the story have been completed.
 - Create a PR to update this page, updating the Donation Log per the existing format.
 The PR should also include a nominated Tilter as Donation Deputy for the next month.
 (Try to load balance Tilters.)
 - @-mention the proposed Tilter and get them to approve the PR, indicating their acceptance of the nomination.